 Students are also instructed to leave all electronic devices at home.
 These devices include any device that is used for calling, texting, accessing the Internet, or playing games.
-The school takes no responsibility with any personal electronic device that is lost or stolen.
+The school is not responsible for any personal electronic device that is broken, lost or stolen.